Showing 17 ads

 Transcription Completei

-Susan Summers seeks husband John Summers
+Susan Summers seeking her husband John Summers

 August 12, 1865